WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 Does MultiVendorX have a free option, too?

 Yes, it does.
 So if you want to compare setups before paying, you can try both on a staging site.
-Then you can see which dashboard and settings feel easier for you.
+That said, once you test both dashboards side by side, you will likely find that WC Vendors offers a smoother vendor experience.

 Which one is easier for beginners?